gdmarmerola/gdmarmerola.github.io/_posts/2018-05-05-forest-embeddings.md

 ![]({{ "assets/img/forest_embeddings/emdeddings-img-7.png" | absolute_url }})

 The ideal embedding should throw away the irrelevant variables and reconstruct the true clusters formed by $x_1$ and $x_2$.
 Intuition tells us the only the supervised models can do this.
-As it's difficult to inspect similarities in a 4D space, we jump directly to the t-SNE plot:
+As it's difficult to inspect similarities in 4D space, we jump directly to the t-SNE plot:

 ![]({{ "assets/img/forest_embeddings/emdeddings-img-9.png" | absolute_url }})